 Then, you keep going!
 You create dashboards, infographics, slideshows, or even bus campaigns and highway billboards.

-Analyze Your Audience’s Needs Before Analyzing Your Data
+Understand Your Audience’s Needs Before Analyzing Your Data

 We talked about how business settings are audience-focused.
 You have an opportunity to be of service to others and think about the data that others would find most valuable in their data-informed decision making processes.